therdu/SmartFridgeManager/README.md

 Ensure the PostgreSQL database is up and running.

-Create the necessary database and tables if they don't exist.
+Create the necessary database (SmartFridgeManagerDB) and table (items).
 You can use tools like psql or a GUI tool like pgAdmin for this task.

 ## Backend Setup